Schuture/Meta-USCL/README.md

 ### 7. Citation

-This work is under review of IEEE Transaction on Medical Imaging.
+This work is published at IEEE Transaction on Medical Imaging.
 If you find the code and dataset useful in your research, please consider citing:

+    @article{chen2022generating,
+      title={Generating and Weighting Semantically Consistent Sample Pairs for Ultrasound Contrastive Learning}, author={Chen, Yixiong and Zhang, Chunhui and Ding, Chris HQ and Liu, Li}, journal={IEEE Transactions on Medical Imaging},
+      year={2022},
+      publisher={IEEE}
+    }

     @inproceedings{Chen2021MICCAI,
         title={USCL: Pretraining Deep Ultrasound Image Diagnosis Model through Video Contrastive Representation Learning},